FrankTaylorLieder/otail/README.md

 or change the filter expression (a regex).
 When applied, any line that matches the expression is shown in the filter pane.

-When focussed on the filter pane, pressing `s` will sync the current line of the top pane to the line highlighed in the filter pane.
-Pressing `S` will toggle auto-sync, meaning whenever the current line of the filter pane changes, the content pane will be synced.
+Pressing `s` will sync the current line of the content pane to the line current line in the filtered pane.
+Pressing `S` will toggle auto-sync, meaning whenever the current line of the filtered pane changes, the content pane will be synced.

-Finally, either pane can be toggled to tailing mode where the content automatically scrolls to any new content added to the file (similarly any new filtered content for the filter pane).
+Finally, either pane can be toggled to tailing mode which automatically scrolls to any new content.

 ### Key bindings

+Note: the key bindings may change before this reaches its first stable release.

 - Movement (applies to the current pane)
-  - `h`, `j`, `k`, `l`, `UP`, `DOWN`, `LEFT`, `RIGHT`
+  - `h`, `j`, `k`, `l`, `LEFT`, `DOWN`, `UP`, `RIGHT`
     - Move up/down/left/right by a single line or character.
     - Note: the content will only pan left/right if there is content truncated off the screen.